Can I use AAFP Prescribed credits to satisfy the NC Medical Board’s CME requirements?

 May I use the Physician’s Recognition Award for reporting CME?

-Any hours that you put in to receive the Physician’s Recognition Award that also qualify as relevant may be used.
-The Physician’s Recognition Award and similar awards, taken by themselves, cannot be accepted as documentation.
+No, you cannot use the PRA Award itself but any accredited category 1 hours that you used to receive the Physician’s Recognition Award that also qualify as practice relevant CME may be used.

 May I roll excess CME hours over to the next three-year cycle?